 When to use ga [が] or wa [は] instead of wo [を]?

 The particle [が] is often used instead of [を] when the verb is an abstract, mental, or non-physical action.
 This also happens when the verb is in the potential form, as it indicates that the action is possible and not a reality.
-Intransitive verbs also commonly use the particle が.
+Intransitive verbs also tend to use the particle が.

-Some sentences in the table below represent the use of the particle ga [が] before verbs in Japanese:
+Some sentences in the table below represent well the use of the particle ga [が] before verbs in Japanese:

 日本語 が分かる